Juhhxx/Projecto1_IA/README.md

 Panic movement often leads to herding (when the crowd starts following the movements of one another), bottlenecks (when the crowd tries to pass through too narrow places all at once), and chaotic motion (unpredictable movement from conflicting intentions in the crowd).

-To reflect this, while the agents reach for their nearest exit they would:
+To reflect this, while the agents reach for their nearest `Exit` they would:

 * Have increased speed;
 * Not have path preferences (by removing weights);
 * Prefer to move away from the hazard;
 * Show flocking behaviors when near other panicked agents.

-The exits in crowd situations can influence evacuation scenarios as Wagner & Agrawal (2014) states, and we could also incorporate this by exploring different the numbers and poisonings of exits in the festival, which we can use to study bottlenecks crowd behavior.
+The `Exit`s in crowd situations can influence evacuation scenarios as Wagner & Agrawal (2014) states, and we could also incorporate this by exploring different the numbers and poisonings of `Exit`s in the festival, which we can use to study bottlenecks crowd behavior.

 #### Reproducibility